Human Rights Commission

 Agendas and Minutes

-Read the first through third place winning essays by clicking on the links below:
+Read the first and second place winning essays

 Click on the link below to download a brochure about the New Hope Human Rights Commission